sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 ## DIY Programming Cable

-To program your Arcshel AR-5 radios, you'll need a programming cable like this one:
+To program your Arcshell AR-5 radios, you'll need a programming cable like this one:

 ![Baofeng USB Programming Cable](Baofeng-USB-Programming-Cable.webp)